PiNet/PiNet.github.io/articles/installation/getting_started.md

 - Automated backups - Automatically backup all students work to an external drive periodically.
 - Many more small features like batch user import, classroom management software integration etc.

-The server software is installed on a computer running Ubuntu Linux 14.04 (which also is completely free).
+The server software is installed on a computer running Ubuntu Linux 14.04 or 16.04 (recommended).
+Ubuntu is completely free.
 You must then connect the server and Raspberry Pis together by using a wired network.
 **Note Wifi is not supported** - More information on WiFi [here](../faq.html).

 ## Ok, I am interested...
 How do I get started?